Light Up Your Bedroom: How to Use Floor Lamps and Ceiling Fixtures Right

 What is the ideal height for a bedside table lamp?

-How do I choose a lampshade that complements my lamp base?
+How do I choose a lampshade that complements my base and decor?